xmonader/letsbuildacompiler-pretty/src/tutor02_expressionparsing.md

 NOW we're getting somewhere!
 This version handles any number of terms, and it only cost us two extra lines of code.
-As we go on, you'll discover that this is characteristic  of  top-down parsers ... it only takes a few lines of code to accomodate extensions to the  language.
+As we go on, you'll discover that this is characteristic  of  top-down parsers ... it only takes a few lines of code to accommodate extensions to the  language.
 That's  what  makes  our  incremental  approach possible.
 Notice, too, how well the code of procedure Expression matches the BNF definition.
 That, too, is characteristic of the